zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 In this step, you run a script that will:
 - Create the procedure **test\_proc** for the workload used in the test.
     - The query used in the test will summarize orders by month and city for customers in the US in the Fall of 1992.
-    - The query will run 2 times.
+    - The query will run in a loop 2 times.
 (After performing this lab, you can go back and increase the `i_executions` number for further testing.)
 - Create a sequence used for each test number.
 - Create the table used to save the results.